 We encourage you to use the provided publicity photos in marketing your event, and in creating related materials.
-These photos were taken by the Science Museum of Minnesota in Saint Paul, MN, and by Emily Maletz in Portland, OR.

 Please see image thumbnails for credit information.

 These photos are free for use under a Creative Commons Attribution-NonCommercial-ShareAlike license: creativecommons.org/licenses/by-nc-sa/3.0/us/.